iartarisi/chef_attrdoc/README.md

 `chef-attrdoc` will try to find an Attributes heading in the README.md file in that directory and replace its contents with the generated `attributes/default.rb` documentation.

+`chef-attrdoc` uses ruby's stdlib `ripper` module and so does not have any dependencies.

 ### Examples

 Here are some example outputs from openstack chef cookbooks: